MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## April 1, 2020

-The April 1 update addresses accessibility issues and adds some quality improvements.
+The April 1 update includes the following new features:

 |Feature|Solution update required?|
 |----------------------------------------------------------------------------------------|------|